arlogy/jsu/README.md

     #         installed for this project
 ```

-We use the following Node.js packages which were all installed using `npm install <package> --save-dev`.
-- mocha for unit testing.
-- sinon for spies, stubs and mocks.
-- jsdom to imitate in a Node.js environment the behavior of a browser.

-### More
+### Advanced checks

-Once the packages needed for testing are installed, `npm run check` should be
-preferred instead, in order to do the following.
+After `npm install`, `npm run check` should be preferred, in order to do the
+following.
 1. Check that the correct version of ECMAScript is targeted. jshint is used for
-this and run with the implicit linting options defined in `.jshintrc`.
+this and run implicitly with the linting options defined in `.jshintrc`.
 2. Run tests.

+### More

+We use the following Node.js packages which were all installed using `npm install <package> --save-dev`.
+- (tests) mocha for testing.
+- (tests) sinon for spies, stubs and mocks.
+- (tests) jsdom to imitate in a Node.js environment the behavior of a browser.
+- (others) jshint for assurance on supported ECMAScript specifications.